CrypticTM99/UnrealEngineScript/README.md

 4. Extend the system by adding more parkour actions like vaulting and sliding.

 ## License:
 This script is free to use for personal and commercial projects.
-If you use this system, please credit the original author Tristan Martin.
+If you use this system, please credit the original author CrypticTM